-Another classic Thai dish, but we have upgradedthe cut of pork from leg to a mix of pork belly and collar, and cooked the entire dish nice and slowly so it just falls apart in your mouth!
+Another classic Thai dish, but we have upgraded the cut of pork from just pork belly to a mix of pork belly and pork collar, then slowed cooked in the oven for 5 hour.

 Dark Soy Sauce

 1. Wash and dry the pork then cut them into big chunks and lay them in a oven tray.

 2. Crush the black and white pepper with a pestle and mortar very coarsely, then place them in a separate bowl.
 Crush the garlic and cilantro roots together very coarsely and add the black and white pepper and mix thoroughly.

 3. Add the paste to the pork followed by 2 tablespoons of seasoning sauce, soy sauce, dark soy sauce and oyster sauce, then mix everything together and place inside a Ziploc bag and leave in the fridge overnight.

 4. Once the pork is ready, with your hands, get as much of the paste off the pork as possible and keep the paste in a separate bowl.